myllo/owserverusb/README.md

 As of 26 Nov, 2022, this is still the same as mneundorfer owserver, ie. not working yet (as add-on).

+THIS DOES NOT WORK YET AS INTENDED, BUT IS A WORK IN PROGRESS.
+DO NOT USE THIS.

 -----

 This image includes an `owserver` and `owhttpd` installation for using [OneWire/OWFS](http://owfs.org/).